 If nobody in your family holds a Nationwide account, it’s certainly worth one of you opening one.
 You can make a decent amount of money.

 Nationwide cardholders also qualify for some excellent cashback deals through Simply Rewards.

 And if you have a current account with Nationwide, you could also qualify for their Select credit card which offers cashback on every purchase.

-Take a look at switching bank accounts and where to find some more offers.
+Nationwide isn’t the only current account provider that offers you money to switch to them.
+Take a look at this article about switching bank accounts and where to find more offers.

-If you want to find out more about recommending a friend with Nationwide, then click here.
+If you want to find out more about recommending a friend with Nationwide or want to start an application, then click here.